If you had a hospital visit or operation that you were unable to pay for, you may begin hearing from a company called ARS National Services.

 In addition to their headquarters, they also have offices in Houston, TX; Jacksonville, FL; and Ontario, CA.

-Originally founded in 1987, ARS National Services specializes in debt collection for delinquent medical accounts.
+Originally founded in 1987, they specialize in debt collection for delinquent medical accounts.

 They typically work with health care providers, such as hospitals and doctors’ offices.